* Greece's lenders near agreement to release further aid

 of the remaining obstacles as technical and legal, and thus the

 hurdles to a deal do not seem insurmountable," said Nick

 Bennenbroek, head of currency strategy at Wells Fargo in New

 The euro rose as high as $1.2991 on Reuters data,

 breaking above resistance at $1.2910, its 55-day moving average.

-It also hit a seven-month high of 106.73 yen and
+The euro also hit a seven-month high of 106.97 yen

-ministers will hold a teleconference on Saturday ahead of their
+Euro zone finance ministers will also hold a teleconference

 The euro has gained 2 percent against the dollar in the past

 two weeks as yields on Greek bonds fell on expectations that